WilsonZheng/Android_App/README.md

 MaterialTabs: Contains several different type of tabs layouts such as text only, icon only, text and icon, scrollable tabs, simple tab and customer view tabs

+Networkingexample: using list view and asynTask to get list of user info from skid online server